 The WSCJTC believes it is beneficial to the organization to provide a culture that supports a balance between work and personal life.
-To that end, the WSCJTC will employ a responsive and fair process regarding the approval of leave use.
+As part of this commitment, the WSCJTC will employ a responsive and fair process for approving Leave Requests.